hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_custom_service.html.markdown

 * `data_factory_id` - (Required) The Data Factory ID in which to associate the Linked Service with.
 Changing this forces a new resource.

 * `type` - (Required) The type of data stores that will be connected to Data Factory.
 For full list of supported data stores, please refer to [Azure Data Factory connector](https://docs.microsoft.com/azure/data-factory/connector-overview).
+Changing this forces a new resource to be created.

 * `type_properties_json` - (Required) A JSON object that contains the properties of the Data Factory Linked Service.